-No. Guidance / Policy / Initiative Overview Detail Implementation Joining up the approach Actions Funding Sources section is looking to directly address.
+No Guidance / Policy / Initiative Overview Detail Implementation Joining up the approach Actions Funding Sources within the council, something this section is looking to directly address. strategy and the many others being delivered by the council.
 9. Carmarthenshire Pre- Application SuDS Planning Advice Wide ranging documentation around the planning requirements of delivering SuDS.
 Sets out means of submitting planning applications for SuDS, and the legal requirements when delivering SuDS on new developments.
 Implementation via the Sustainable Drainage Approval Board (SAB) and following Section 17 of Schedule 3 (flood and water management act) Whilst this guidance does not mention specific projects, it's clear that all new developments will require SuDS which do have potential to reduce nutrient impacts.
 There may be opportunities to better define the benefits of SuDS for nutrient mitigation for developers / planners, which could lead to more expansive adoption across a development (to meet neutrality) over and above the required minimums.
 Importance of SuDS in mitigation nutrient impacts of development is recognised - internal engagement with council staff with responsibility on the SAB would aid discussions on how to maximise the positive benefits of SuDS when reviewing developments through the planning system.
 For example, there may be opportunities to recommend certain types of SuDS with greatest phosphate removal potential in failing SAC/WFD catchments.
 Most SuDS would be delivered by developers and not funded by the local authority.
 However, strategic projects considering things like rural SuDS, or retrofit SuDS could be explored in collaboration with the SAB and flood risk team within CCC.